Peac-h/15_javascript-clock/README.md

 Javascript digital and analogue clocks, switching by clicking on a button.

-The page shows both the time and the date, both based on user's default locale, made language-sensitive by using the `Intl.DateTimeFormat` object.
+The page shows both the time and the date based on user's default locale, made language-sensitive by using the `Intl.DateTimeFormat` object.

 Responsive for all screen sizes.